Leader: Xinbin Chen, D.V.M., Ph.D.

 The comparative oncology program has the goal of drawing on key strengths of UC Davis in animal research pertaining to the disease mechanisms that are implicated in the genesis and progression of cancer.

-Its themes, linked by the use of animal models, include (1) tumor biology and the mechanisms of carcinogenesis, (2) infectious agents and cancer, and (3) preclinical assessment of novel anti-cancer therapies and diagnostics.
+Its themes, linked by the use of animal models, include (1) tumor biology and the mechanisms of carcinogenesis, (2) animal models of cancer, and (3) spontaneous cancers in large animals.

-In pursuit of Theme 1, several investigators rely on a variety of animal models for investigating basic mechanisms of tumor biology, with emphasis on metastasis, angiogenesis, and chronic inflammatory processes that promote tumor development.
-Studies include the role of cell adhesion molecules in tumor biology, early events in oncogenesis, and spontaneous tumors in animals.
+In pursuit of Theme 1, several investigators rely on a variety of animal models for investigating basic mechanisms of tumor biology, with emphases on oncongenes, tumor suppressor genes and cancer initiation and progression.

 Areas of particular interest in Theme 2 include novel mouse models, phenotyping of onco-mice, cancer stem cells, anti-tumor immunity, and inflamation and cancer.

 Theme 3 incorporates research on novel therapeutics imaging modalities, and cancer etiology.